cainesap/ivacs2024/_pages/programme.md

 * **CAMBEL Perspectives: Methodological Insights and Challenges and Limitations in Developing a Persian Learner Corpus** ; Mahbod Ghaffari, Saeed Safari.
 * **ChatGPT OpenAI and Human Interaction: A Contrastive Parallel Corpus-based Investigation of Syntactic Complexity features in human and Machine Translations** ; Muhammad Afzaal, Xiao Shanshan.
 * **China’s Media Representations of Vegetarianism: A Corpus-Assisted Discourse Analysis** ; Yixing Liu.
-* **Classroom Desk-Course** ; Jeni Peake.
 * **Combining string similarity measures and frequency-based metrics: a new approach to measuring language distance between Slavic lects** ; Ilia Afanasev, Olga Lyashevskaya.
 * **Comparing French and Swedish web registers using multilingual word vectors** ; Saara Hellström.
 * **Comparing functional discourse units in Chinese and English conversational discourse: a cross-linguistic and corpus-based analysis** ; Liying Zhou.
-* **Competence and Creativity Indicators: A Taxonomy of Translation Positive Practices in The Undergraduate Learner Translator Corpus** ; Reem F. Alfuraih.
 * **Complexity matters in film and TV dialogue as input for informal L2 English learning: A corpus-based description** ; Maicol Formentelli, Liviana Galiano, Maria Pavesi, Raffaele Zago.
 * **Computing Coetzee’s Fiction: A Corpus Stylistic Analysis of Key Parts-of-Speech** ; Samuel Kwesi Nkansah.
 * **Conditionals in English and Spanish: Exploring differences in speech and writing** ; Cristina Lastres-López.
 * **Conversational Language Forms used by Learners of Persian: Insights from  a Learner Corpus-based Study** ; Sepideh Daghbandan.
 * **Cooperative mediation of love and relationship on social media in China: A corpus-assisted discourse analysis of comments and danmu on video-sharing platform Bilibili** ; Jing Huang.
 * **Corpus creation with and without keywords – does achieving corpus “aboutness” introduce bias?** ; David Oakey, Franco Zappettini, Ziwei Guo.
-* **Corpus-Based Design of Teaching Materials for Teaching Less Commonly Taught Languages Using TE-CON3 Model: A Case Study of Polish as Foreign Languages** ; Liping Wang.
 * **Corpus-based analysis of high-stake exam papers for materials design for disciplinary literacy development** ; Reka R. Jablonkai, Gail Forey.
 * **Corpus-driven investigation of the linguistic features of refusals in third level English language textbooks in Japan** ; Michael Savage.
 * **Crossing Translation Universals research and Language Variety studies: explicitation of the optional conjunction “that” in British and American translated novels** ; Virginia Mattioli.